davidtrussler/movie-database-search/README.md

 ## Set up

 - Install dependencies with `npm install`
+- Start a json db with `npm run db`
 - Start a dev server with `npm run dev`
 - Run tests with `npm run test`
 - Run `npm run watch` during development to bundle files on change